FridayOrtiz/timebase/paper/paper.md

 ### NTP Uses

-While accurate time is useful the question remains about why it is needed for devices such as computers, phones and within local area networks.
+While accurate time is useful the question remains about why it is necessary within local area networks.
 Most if not all computing type devices contain some local clock or time keeping mechanisms.
 Typically they are adjusted during the setup or initialization phase to the current date and time.
 While the local system clock is able to keep track of time, through frequency ticks, it is subject to the same interrupt process delays as other system hardware and software.
 Over time the missed or delayed interrupts can cause the system to fall behind real-time causing the system time to become skewed[@clock2021skew].
-Putting this into perspective it can be seen how each device, on the network, if left to its own time keeping, would eventually fall out of sync with other devices.
-For a single device this may not be concerning as the time can be adjusted, however with logging, security, and within the network this can have cascading problems.
+Network devices, if left to its own time keeping, would eventually fall out of sync with each other.
+For a single device this may not be concerning as the time can be adjusted; however, with logging, security, and within the network this can cause cascading problems.

 The first of these issues is the ability to schedule tasks.
-Within current operating systems tasks can be scheduled to run at specific dates and times in order to perform maintenance, updates, or monitoring.
+Modern support scheduled tasks that run at specific dates and times in order to perform maintenance, updates, or monitoring.
 These tasks can have dependencies on other scheduled tasks running or checking dates and times for file access and updates.
-Externally to the system other devices may depend on the scheduled jobs placing needed files or updates within a specific time frame, as time drifts between the systems this can lead to failed job processing and race conditions.
+External devices may depend on the scheduled jobs placing needed files or updates within a specific time frame.
+As time drifts between the systems this can lead to failed job processing and notoriously hard to fix race conditions.

-This leads to the second issue, auditing and logging.
-When creating log events, troubleshooting issues or auditing security logins one of the many sources referenced is the system or application logs.
+The second issue is auditing and logging.
+When creating log events, troubleshooting issues, or auditing security logins, one of the many sources referenced is the system or application logs.
 When reviewing the timeline of events and seeing that the system clocks are not synchronized it places extra effort in determining when systems were accessed and at what time relative to